CalvinPVIII/webpack-template-guide/README.md

 # Simplified Webpack Setup

-**This was written for Node version 16, if you have a different version of Node, this will not work.
-See the bottom of this file for more information**

 There are a lot of commands to run, and a lot of things to install and configure, here are the essentials of what you will need to do:

 First we will begin by initializing `npm`, run this command in your terminal, in the directory of your template: